-In order to ensure tap water is safe to drink, the EPA establishes regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations set limits for contaminants in bottled water that must provide the same protection of public health.
+In order to ensure that the drinking water from your tap is safe, the EPA has regulations that limit the amount of certain contaminants in water provided by public water systems.
+This requires monitoring for these contaminants.

 Understanding Salem's Source Water Assessment